Mechanistic Interpretability of Antibody Language Models Using SAEs: Supplementary Material

 This may be due to feature splitting \cite{chanin_is_2024} which has been reported for TopK SAEs.
 Feature splitting refers to the phenomenon where higher-order features are broken down into specific contextual examples.
 In the case of text-based language models, 'math' may be split into 'algebra' and 'geometry'.
 These phenomena arise when enforcing sparsity in a dictionary consisting of hierarchical features.
 In this instance, if the identified latents correspond to only single residues within the J-domain, it essentially becomes a residue-level feature as opposed to a sequence-level feature.
 If the feature activates on a residue specific to the gene identity, it may be a good predictor for the gene identity, but not a steerable feature.
 This points to the possibility that several features together confer J gene identity, and that these features are likely correlated to each other.
 Hence, activating one but not the others does not necessarily result in a predictable shift in model performance.

 The case study on IGHJ4 indicated that identified features retain biologically relevant context information.
-Most highly correlated features (based on LR correlation weight and f-score) tend to be residue-specific.
+Most highly correlated features (based on LR correlation weight and $F_1$ score) tend to be residue-specific.
 Targeted approaches such as this cannot easily find abstract, higher-order features, assuming they are represented within the latent space to begin with.
 Concept-specific targeted feature identification might identify highly correlated features that are biologically informative.
 For instance, two of the three top features (463 and 4720) activate on conserved residues preceded by sequence motifs specific to the gene identity.
 The third, Latent 6276 activated on an IGHJ4-specific residue, which may explain why this feature can be used to accurately identify IGHJ4.

 Highly predictive features may be correlated with other biologically informative features.
-To understand whether highly predictive features influence model behaviour, we tried to steer along these features to increase the proportion of IGHJ4 in generated sequences.
-This did not produce predictable results, making it difficult to interpret the contribution of each individual latent to model generation.
+Steering on these features did not produce predictable results, making it difficult to interpret the contribution of each individual latent to model generation.
 Overall, TopK SAEs can identify features in targeted concept analysis which are intuitively interpretable, however, not necessarily steerable.
 One of the reasons behind the lack of steerability of TopK latents may stem from feature splitting \cite{chanin_is_2024}, as highlighted earlier.
-A solution may be to use nested architectures which limit feature splitting, allowing greater steerability \cite{chanin_is_2024}.
+As shown in this paper, a solution may be to use nested architectures which limit feature splitting, allowing greater steerability \cite{chanin_is_2024}.